CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

 In the illustration below, each host has two 10G links, with each 10G link going to each switch in the MLAG pair.
 Each host has 20G of dual-connected bandwidth, so all three hosts have a total of 60G of dual-connected bandwidth.
-WeCumulus Networks recommend you allocate at least 15G of bandwidth to each peer link bond, which represents half of the single-connected bandwidth.
+We recommend you allocate at least 15G of bandwidth to each peer link bond, which represents half of the single-connected bandwidth.

 {{% imgOld 7 %}}